-Improvement Projects - FIPs and AIPs
+Fishery Improvement Projects - FIPs and AIPs

-As an organization founded on helping commercial fisheries and aquaculture operations become more sustainable, we know Fishery Improvement Projects (FIP) and Aquaculture Improvement Projects (AIP).
-Our improvement work includes the design, launch, and implementation of both basic and comprehensive fishery improvement projects, as well as aquaculture improvement projects.
-This includes assessment, stakeholder mapping and convening, work plan development and implementation, project public relations, and certification guidance.
+As an organization founded on improving commercial fisheries and aquaculture operations, we are experts in the design and application of Fishery Improvement Projects (FIPs) and Aquaculture Improvement Projects (AIPs).
+This includes traditional projects focused on environmental sustainability, but also triple bottom line projects which support socioeconomic sustainability as well.
+Our fishery improvement work includes assessment, stakeholder mapping and convening, work plan development and implementation, project public relations, FisheryProgress.org reporting and certification guidance.

-Supply Chain Analysis
+Supply Chain and Value Chain Analysis

 Fisheries Management and Policy Analysis

 With a high level of complexity, fisheries management and policy issues often need to be addressed from many different angles.
 Our wide ranging expertise allows us to provide creative and practical advice on a variety of fishery issues, whether that means for example, applying stock identification tools to evaluate impacts of fish culture programs on wild stocks and fisheries, designing precautionary management approaches in response to data uncertainties, designing fishery monitoring plans to collect catch and biological data, evaluating the implications of artificial production strategies for wild capture fisheries and populations, delivering expert advice on certification, or recommending legislative approaches for reducing ghost fishing impacts.

 Leave the development and implementation of environmental and socioeconomic fishery improvement to the experts.
 We develop sustainable sourcing policies, bycatch reduction strategies, comprehensive risk analysis reports, anti-IUU and traceability solutions and organizational strategy analysis, to name a few.
 We can support you as you work to address the breadth of environmental and socioeconomic challenges facing many of the world's fisheries.
 No project is too complicated or too small.